jaeestee/ISS-Tracker/README.md

 - [Desribing the ISS Data](https://github.com/jaeestee/ISS-Tracker/blob/main/README.md#describing-the-iss-data)

 # ISS Complete Tracking
 This git repo contains the script ``iss_tracker.py``.
 This script is a flask application that is used to return data from the iss trajectory data.
 The data returned is explained in the sections below.
+An indepth writeup about the application is located in the ``ISS Tracking Application WriteUp.pdf`` file.

 ***iss_tracker.py***
 - This flask app contains functions that are called when queries are sent to the running app, therefore returning values that were requested.
 The functions are: